verhovsky/books-futures-explained/src/2_waker_context.md

 }
 ```

-As you see from the output after running this, the sizes of the references varies.
+As you see from the output after running this, the sizes of the references vary.
 Many are 8 bytes (which is a pointer size on 64 bit systems), but some are 16
 bytes.